elenabettella/Deep-Learning/README.md

 # DeepLearning
-Homeworks for the Deep Learning course at UniPd.
+Homeworks for the Deep Learning course at UniPd (2021).